 Learning data analytics can open professional doors and lead to upward career mobility.
 If you want to study how to analyze and visualize data, Noble Desktop’s Python for Data Science Bootcamp is a great option.
 This intensive, 30-hour course covers core Python skills that are useful for the data sciences, such as an overview of the various data types and how to create data visualizations.
 Noble also offers an 18-hour SQL Bootcamp in which students learn how to filter data, write SQL queries, and gather insights from data.

-For those looking to learn specifically about data analytics, courses such as the Data Analytics Certificate or Data Analytics Technologies Bootcamp are available in-person in NYC, as well as in the live online format.
+For those looking to learn specifically about data analytics, courses such as the Data Analytics Certificate or Data Analytics Technologies Bootcamp are available in person and live online in NYC.
 These rigorous learning options cover core data analysis tools like SQL, Excel, and Tableau.

-If you’re searching for learning options close to home, a helpful resource for finding live online or in-person data analytic courses is Noble’s Classes Near Me tool.
-More than 340 courses are currently listed by Noble and other top educational providers in topics such as data visualization and data analytics, among others.
+If you’re searching for learning options close to home, Noble's Classes Near Me tool is a helpful resource for finding live online or in-person data analytic courses.
+Noble and other top educational providers currently list more than 340 courses in topics such as data visualization and data analytics.